-What is the Biggest Problem in American Politics?
+The Biggest Problem in American Politics?
+[F0 511]

-Estimate the total voter turnout using the previous elections.
-Estimate the total number of loyal registered voters will actually vote for their candidate.
-Estimate the total number of loyal registered voters in the other party that will vote for that party's candidate.
+The parties estimate the total voter turnout using the previous elections.
+They then estimate the total number of loyal registered voters that they think will actually vote for their candidate.
+Then they estimate the total number of loyal registered voters in the other party that will vote for that party's candidate.

 The point that I am making is that the loyal party voters are easily led allowing their votes to be cashed in by the party, at the time that they register to vote.The only intelligent voters are the independent voters, as they have not made any real commitments to either of the big two.
 The sad part is that all of these calculations will turn out miraculously to be somewhat accurate.
 None of the campaign issues will make any difference to the registered voters of Party A or Party B and that is because they are loyal and won't question them.
 They might make some difference to the independent voters who are by definition not loyal to any party..

 What we need are voters who can think and move past party loyalty.
 Our country is in deep trouble.
 If people really care they must cast an intelligent vote.
 Is that possible?
 Up and useful and awesome!